 You're stuffed up and sneezy and want some relief.
 If you could even make your cold just a little shorter, you'd be happy.
 Can zinc make a difference?

-Some recent research suggests it may be helpful for reducing the number of upper respiratory infections in children and may reduce the duration of colds in adults.
+Some recent research suggests it may be helpful for reducing the number of upper respiratory infections and may reduce the duration of colds in adults.

 What Is Zinc?